AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

    procedure Lock (Port : in out GPIO_Port;  Pin : GPIO_Pin) is
       use System.Machine_Code, ASCII, System;
    begin
-      Asm ("orr  r3, %1, #65536"  & LF & HT &  -- Temp := LCCK or Pin, ie both set (others 0)
+      Asm ("orr  r3, %1, #65536"  & LF & HT &  -- 0) Temp := LCCK or Pin, ie both set (others 0)
-           "str  r3, [%0, #28]"   & LF & HT &  -- Port.LCKR := Temp
+           "str  r3, [%0, #28]"   & LF & HT &  -- 1) Port.LCKR := Temp
-           "str  %1, [%0, #28]"   & LF & HT &  -- Port.LCKR := Pin alone, clearing LCCK bit
+           "str  %1, [%0, #28]"   & LF & HT &  -- 2) Port.LCKR := Pin alone, clearing LCCK bit
-           "str  r3, [%0, #28]"   & LF & HT &  -- Port.LCKR := Temp
+           "str  r3, [%0, #28]"   & LF & HT &  -- 3) Port.LCKR := Temp
-           "ldr  r3, [%0, #28]"   & LF & HT &  -- Temp := Port.LCKR
+           "ldr  r3, [%0, #28]"   & LF & HT &  -- 4) Temp := Port.LCKR
-           "ldr  r3, [%0, #28]"   & LF & HT,   -- Temp := Port.LCKR
+           "ldr  r3, [%0, #28]"   & LF & HT,   -- 5) Temp := Port.LCKR
            Inputs => (Address'Asm_Input ("r", This'Address), -- %0
                      (GPIO_Pin'Asm_Input ("r", Pin))),       -- %1
            Volatile => True,
            Clobber  => ("r3"));
    end Lock;

 We've combined the instructions into one :ada:`Asm` expression.
-As a result, we can use ASCII line-feed and horizontal tab characters to format the listing produced by the compiler so that each op-code is on a separate line and aligned with the previous instruction, as if we had written the sequence in assembly language directly.
+As a result, we can use ASCII line-feed and horizontal tab characters to format the listing produced by the compiler so that each instruction is on a separate line and aligned with the previous instruction, as if we had written the sequence in assembly language directly.
 That enhances readability later, during examination of the compiler output to verify the required sequence was emitted.

 In the above, :ada:`%0` is the first input, containing the address of the :ada:`Port` parameter. :ada:`%1` is the other input, the value of the :ada:`Pin` parameter.
 We're using register :ada:`r3` explicitly, as the "temporary" variable, so we tell the compiler that it has been "clobbered."

-If we examine the assembly language output from compiling the file, we find the body of procedure Lock as hoped:
+If we examine the assembly language output from compiling the file, we find the body of procedure Lock is as hoped:

 ..code-block:: asm